abdrahmansoltan/Learning-Notes/Frontend/TypeScript/1-TypeScript.md

   message = 123456; // ❌ Error: Type 'number' is not assignable to type 'string'.
   ```

-- `dynamically-typed` do type-checking at **runtime** as there exist data types, but variables are not bound to any of them.
+- `dynamically-typed` do type-checking at **runtime** as there exist data types, but variables are not bound to any of them. (types change at runtime)

   ```js
   let message = 'hello';